statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 appChannel-->|b|Bob
 J-->|a+b|appChannel
 J-->|a+b|hub
-GA-.->|AXI|J
-GB-.->|BXI|J
+GA-.->|AXH|J
+GB-.->|BXH|J
 classDef hub fill:#f96
 classDef alice fill:#eb4034
 classDef bob fill:#4e2bed
 classDef defunded opacity:0.2;
 ' />

 If this seems overly complicated: the complexity is there to ensure that these updates can be executed in any order.
-If some of the parties do not cooperate, we maintain the property that all of the participants may recover their funds.
+If some of the parties do not cooperate (say by refusing to sign state updates), we maintain the property that all of the participants may recover their funds.

 ## Virtual defunding

 ## Challenging with a deep funding graph

 If the hub goes AWOL, in the worst-case scenario we would need to finalize the ledger channel as well as _all_ of the channels funded by that ledger channel, in order to recover our on chain deposit.
 See the section on [sad-path finalization](./finalize-a-channel-sad).

+Once all of the channels are finalized, the funds may be moved around as follows.
+First, `transfer`, from `LA` to `GA`.
+Then, `claim` `GA` to move the funds to `X` and the hub.
+Then, `transfer` the funds from `X` to Alice and Bob.